 Outlook for new jobs created in West Virginia

-by Nicholas “Corky” DeMarco
+Nicholas “Corky” DeMarco

 Executive Director, West Virginia Oil and Natural Gas Association

 CHARLESTON — The outlook for new jobs created in West Virginia as a result of booming natural gas production from the Marcellus formation is, as many sources have pointed out, “hopeful.”

 The prospect of more than 50,000 jobs over the next 20 years and annual tax revenues pushing $1 billion offers great hope for Mountaineers.

 Factor in the additional employment and revenues provided by oil production in West Virginia and the future looks even brighter.